 As a powerful anti-inflammatory agent, it is no wonder turmeric has such profound effects on all forms of inflammatory joint conditions (osteoarthritis and rheumatoid arthritis).
 Moreover, turmeric has been found to turn off genes whose protein products cause damage to joints and may even prevent against bone loss as found in animal studies (9).

 8. Digestive Aid & Liver Support

 In the West, turmeric has found great reputation as a powerful anti-oxidant and anti-inflammatory agent.
-If you were to ask an Ayurvedic Medicine Practitioner, on the other hand, they’d tell you that turmeric has traditionally been used as a digestive aid and liver support.
 From a Western Medicine perspective, these benefits can be attributed to turmeric’s ability to improve gallbladder function, prevent gallstone formation and protection against liver damage caused by pharmaceutical agents.
 However, due to these same actions, turmeric can cause significant gallbladder contraction which may be painful in active bile duct obstruction or gallstones.

 9. Three Easy Ways of Incorporating Turmeric Into Your Diet: Turmeric is a root, sold whole or ground up.
 You can use it to cook with, sprinkle it on food, or buy it in capsules.
 Due to the above-mentioned potential for aggravation of gallbladder obstruction, you may want to consult with your healthcare provider before starting on a supplemental form of turmeric.
 The gradual introduction of turmeric in the kitchen, however, would be a great safe start!
 Amounts under 1tsp a day are generally considered safe and should not pose a health risk.
 Here are some suggestions for your culinary uses: